eROeI–energy accounting 101

 The reason is summarized in the Second Law of Thermodynamics often just called entropy.
 Lest you’re about to roll your eyes because you think we’re embarking on a freshman chemistry course, I have good news for you.
 We’ve already gone over all you need to know—it takes energy to make it or more properly to produce a form of energy that’s useful to our civilization.
 For our discussion that’s what eROeI is all about.

 But wait a minute you might say, what about green plants?
 They capture energy, they remove carbon from the atmosphere, and they make food, which our bodies use for energy.
 What about them?
 To which I say, exactly.
-Green plants access the greatest energy source in our local neighborhood, the Sun—a nuclear fusion reactor 93 million miles away always shining and raining free energy down on our heads every day.
+Green plants access the greatest energy source in our local neighborhood, the Sun—a nuclear fusion reactor 93 million miles away always shining and raining free energy down on our heads.
 The reason there’s life on this planet is that we have liquid water, sources of carbon, and abundant free energy from the sun.
 Green plants figured out billions of years ago how to capture that energy, store it in chemical bonds, and use the resulting materials to build their bodies and store excess energy for later–what we call food and fuel today.

 Ultimately the sun is the source of all of the energy used on planet Earth, even fossil energy.
 It warms the surface keeping water liquid, a very valuable service in its own right, and it powers green plants.
 Lately we’ve also used solar panels to capture energy in a crude way imitating what the chlorophyll in green plants does better.
 The sun also disproportionately warms Earth’s surface creating winds that turn windmills.
 Our future on this planet relies, at least in part, on optimizing how we utilize the free energy from the sun.